 How To Start A Cleaning Business

-According to sites like HomeAdvisor, general cleaning services can charge anywhere between $100 to $200 per job.
-That’s not too bad when you consider that you don’t really need any experience or official credentials to start taking on clients.
+Sites like HomeAdvisor report that general cleaning services typically charge between $100 to $200 per job.
+That’s solid earning potential, especially considering you don’t need prior experience or formal credentials to begin serving clients.

 How To Start A Cleaning Business: Define Your Services

-For example, will your new cleaning business cater to residential or commercial clientele?
-Basically, do you want to start a house cleaning business or a commercial cleaning business?
+Will your cleaning business target residential homes or commercial properties?
+Essentially, are you planning to launch a house cleaning business or focus on commercial cleaning services?

-If you decide to go for residential customers, do you want to become a:
+If residential cleaning appeals to you, consider whether you want to become a:

-- General housecleaner – Dusting, mopping, vacuuming, etc.
+- General housecleaner – Handling dusting, mopping, vacuuming, and similar tasks

 Create Your Cleaning Business